xinxinxiangrong-family/xinxinxiangrong-family.github.io/_posts/2022-06-23-grandma-stories.markdown

 to do a small surgery on a patient.
-But her were hands just too gentle to make an incision on the patient's skin, and she remained a physical until her retirement.
+But her were hands just too gentle to make an incision on the patient's skin, and she remained a physician until her retirement.

 During the Korean war,
 some injured Chinese soldiers were sent to her hospital to be treated.